smcalilly/smcalilly.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-This is the blog for Sam McAlilly.
+This is a blog by Sam McAlilly.
 From now on, within this webpage and throughout the rest of the site which you're reading, I (Sam) will not refer to myself in third person.
 Libertating!

 I'm from Mississippi and currently live in Birmingham, Alabama.
 I do stuff with computers (code) for my day job.
 I like to write fiction and essays in my free time.